Sigrid Schultz

-Sigrid Schultz (January 15, 1893 - May 14, 1980) was a notable American reporter and war correspondent in an era when women were a rarity in both print and radio journalism.
-Working for the Chicago Tribune in the 1920s, she was the first female foreign bureau chief of a major U.S. newspaper.
+Sigrid Schultz (January 15, 1893 - May 14, 1980) was an American reporter and war correspondent in an era when women were a rarity in both print and radio journalism.
+Working for the Chicago Tribune in Berlin, Germany from the 1920s to the 1940s and early years of World War II, she was the first female foreign bureau chief of a major U.S. newspaper.

 Early life and education

 Schultz was born in Chicago, Illinois in the family of Herman and Hedwig Schultz (née Jaskewitz).
 Her parents were of Norwegian ancestry, and her father was a well-known painter who had studied at the Académie de peinture et de sculpture in Paris, France.
 In 1901, when Schultz was eight, her father obtained a commission to paint the king and queen of Württemberg in Germany and the family moved to Europe.

 Education

 For the first two years in Germany, while her father painted in Württemberg, Sigrid and her mother stayed with Hedwig's family in Wiesbaden.
 During that time, Sigrid was sent away to a school in Munich, where she experienced loneliness and was mocked for her German accent.
 Once the family moved to Paris, Sigrid attended Lycée Racine — lycée is the French equivalent of American high school education — and subsequently studied international law at the Sorbonne, graduating in 1914.
 She taught French and English in Berlin for much of World War I.

 Some sources claim that while in Germany with her mother, she fell ill with what was believed to be tuberculosis, leading her to be forced to remain in Germany during World War I; however, Schultz herself wrote that she remained in Germany due to her parents' illness, and that around this period she also studied history and international law at Berlin University.
 (Her obituary in the Chicago Tribune said that she was "a student at Berlin University training to be an opera singer.")